SharonHoover/photoshop-layersearch/README.md

 Requirements
 ============
-I have tested it only in Adobe PS5, Mac.
+Tested it with Adobe PS5, Mac.

 Screenshot
 ===========